Degree Offered

 - Relevant supporting documents to help substantiate petition(s).

-It is highly recommended students take WVU’s portfolio development course EDP 401 (RBA Portfolio Development.
-2 Hours.
-The class is designed to help prepare RBA students who plan to petition for college equivalent credits through the portfolio option, including course selection, verification, and narrative development) or contact the RBA office for instructions.
+It is recommended that students take WVU’s portfolio development courses, MDS 301 (Integrative Writing) and MDS 302 (RBA Portfolio Development).
+These courses are designed to help prepare students who plan to petition for college equivalent credits through the portfolio option, including course selection, verification, and narrative development).
 This unique process requires one-on-one in-depth advising and approval to begin developing a portfolio.
+Students may also reach out to their RBA Advisor for guidance with this process.

 Standardized Credits